jweissman/orsino/playtesting.md

 [x] Why does paralyze have 'unknown' duration?? (from an enemy's paralyzing_touch) -- should be fixed!
 [x] A room generated with multiple monsters with the same name (humans may need more names as a race but also maybe we could _specifically_ try to prevent this?) [genList would need a dedupe pass to really be _certain_ of this] -- Duplicate forenames still problematic -- maybe 'forename' can just _be_ magical within deem (genList could identify and toss dupes to prevent issues like this -- may cause other problems and seems weird... adding some gross genUniqListByKey seems 'too heavy' too; or we could have a 'gather' function that grabs all values of the __items but the expression then just gets too gnarly; note technically it's not even the 'name' key but 'forename' which ... we could just have a much deeper list to draw from to prevent this happening so often but that doesn't really solve this fundamentally!) -- genList/mapGenList could handle this by adding index #s but maybe not ideal somehow [note: pc and npc forenames are globally unique now and we actually throw a hard error on repeat just to help us see what's shallow in terms of naming pool -- but can fallback to resetting options list ... should help a lot if not _completely_ solve this]
 [x] Should you roll your own poison damage?
 Feels strange -- maybe should just be automatic? -- most rolls are elided in output now anyway!
+[x] Unconscious characters should not roll init - I think fixed but also not initiative rolls aren't surfaced anymore [x] Defend doesn't last long enough?
+Any effect with a duration of 1 only lasts until the end of the _current_ round (we moved to the end of the round for the check instead of individual turn beginning for clarity but maybe clearer to have co-located in flow with the individual combatant turn) - statuses should now tick down on combatant turn
+[x] Need save events (system-level SaveEvent propagated upward by save command handler to represent succeeding or failing a save roll) - this is implemented
+[x] Would be nice to write logs to a file for easier copy-paste [x] Ring of regen probably not working since we don't have turnStart event fx handling? -- moved to turnEnd but still need to test
+[x] Restrict wands to caster classes (and clerics can only use healing ones) - should be done!

 ## Not really issues atm
 - "Rooms should remember if you've searched/examined things (ie not reset on wandering monster)" [maybe this is fixed but would be good to actually write down searched/examinedItems on the room?]